-Key Cl FRs for Clinical Research -------- --------- ---------- ---------- will begin and, if applicable, an expiration date on which the study will end.
+When any SOP is developed, a key and required component is an effective date on which the research study will begin and, if applicable, an expiration date on which the study will end.
 For example, the date could be a timeline such as "2 y from the effective date."
 This component will help in developing a way to ensure that SOPs are reviewed regularly to keep them effective as useful, working documents.
 SOPs may range from the general and broadly based to the very specific.
 Many institutions have standard SOPs on patient identification and confidentiality, patient safety and the reporting of incidents, and infection control.
 These SOPs may also be applicable to your department and should be kept available in case a sponsor requests to see them.
 SOPs used as an educational tool, especially for new personnel, on day-to-day procedures in a department may be quite extensive, but others can be just a couple of pages.
 As long as the topic is completely covered within the SOP, length is not an issue.
-Table 3 list specific items recommended for inclusion in clinical research imaging SOPs.
+Table 3 list specific items recommen- [Table 3] ded for inclusion in clinical research imaging SOPs.